RuanGOA/coding-challenges/README.md

 # Coding Challenges

-This repository indexes the Coding Challenges resolutions.
+This repository indexes my Coding Challenges resolutions.

 I expect that these challenges help me to understand how to some coding tools were built, and some concepts that I forgot or that I do not have touch.
 I pretend to add each resolution to this repository using git submodules.